-I’m a leader, and I pride myself on my ability to make things happen.
-To address my concerns about improving work relationships, influence and about working with a leadership coach, I decided to make an initial appointment, meet face to face and ask questions.
+I’m a leader.
+I pride myself on my ability to concern myself with other people, speak with them about their concerns, make things happen, and assist them to re-focus on a greater picture.
+Yet I also must remain vigilant.
+Relationships, like the business itself, are ever-evolving.
+To address my concerns about improving work relationships, influence, and working with a leadership coach, I decided to make an initial appointment, meet face-to-face, and ask questions.
 We met – my potential coach and myself – and I interviewed him.
-I just didn’t see any way around this.
+I didn’t see any way around this.

 One of the advantages – I found – of working with a Psychologist who also coached on leadership: Other individuals may want to have 1/2 a dozen individual sessions with their potential coach, for reconnaissance, before signing up for 6-months or more.
 This approach works with a Psychologist.
 The “feel” you get should be comforting.
-They should be very easy to talk with, about the most challenging issues you can imagine, and not merely push you aggressively to set goals and achieve.
+They should be straightforward to talk about the most challenging issues you can imagine and not merely push you aggressively to set goals and achieve.

 Your coach should be able to follow your logic, understand your perspectives, your train of thought, or your worldview.
 However, don’t expect them to just agree with everything you say, your decisions and actions.
-If they are not comfortable challenging you, in a respectful manner, you have to ask yourself about their contribution, other than providing support.
+If they are not comfortable respectfully challenging you, you have to ask yourself about their contribution, other than providing support.
 How will you get any benefit?
 You should sense an element of “getting something extra.”

-In brief, they offer a personal challenge to anyone who has an eye to influence them, but influence I must.
-Influencing others by example and through our communications are the purview of leadership.
+In brief, they offer a personal challenge to anyone who has an eye to influence them, but influence, I must.
+Influencing others by example and through our communications is the purview of leadership.
 In this regard, because each of us is always communicating and potentially affecting another, we are all leaders.

 Not only is communication and influence about leading, Psychological research indicates that expressing ourselves is a critical component to cultivating and remaining happy, being well-adjusted, and enjoying close personal relationships.

-So we do have significant overlap of interests.
+So we do have a significant overlap of interests.
 I also desired a more proper understanding of different personalities.
-In this way, I reasoned, I would be better situated to be able to influence my team, their decisions, and actions.
-My Leadership Coach provides me with scientifically validated psychological assessments that enhance understanding, my ability to influence and lead others.
+In this way, I reasoned that I would be better situated to influence my team, their decisions, and actions.
+My Leadership Coach provides me with scientifically-validated psychological assessments that enhance understanding, my ability to influence and lead others.

-One thing I have had to deal with is that at times, a VP would say one thing and do another.
+I have had to deal with one thing: at times, a VP would say one thing and do another.
 It is not dishonest.
 The VP merely appeased me.
 I did not like it and didn’t think that it was a reliable or efficient practice.
 However, I am beginning to understand that it is something that occurs between people.
-In fact, with a leadership coach, you will be continuously learning new mental models, creating new mindsets and fresh ways of communicating, thinking, planning and relationship building with others.
+In fact, with a leadership coach, you will be continuously learning new mental models, creating new mindsets and fresh ways of communicating, thinking, planning, and relationship building with others.

 It is our beliefs, expectations, and assumptions that sustain us.
 But they can also hold us back too.
-It is not a fact that the other VPs had the market cornered when it came to knowledge and experience, but dialogue characterized by mutual respect will lead us toward new innovative ideas.
+It is not a fact that the other VPS had the market cornered when it came to knowledge and experience.
+Still, dialogue characterized by mutual respect will lead us toward new innovative ideas.